swcarpentry/DEPRECATED-boot-camps/sql/sql.md

 Joins can be combined with sorting, filtering, and aggregation.
-So, if we wanted average mass of the individuals on each different type of treatment, we could do something like
+So, if we wanted average mass of the individuals on each different type of experimental manipulation, we could do something like

     SELECT plots.plot_type, AVG(surveys.wgt)
     FROM surveys